5 Reasons You Can't Sleep That No One Is Talking About

 The other option is to do a food sensitivity test that tests for about a hundred and fifty different foods.
 This test obviously gives a lot more information about many different foods and about how healthy your gut is in general.
 That's why I run a food sensitivity test with my clients so I can quickly find out what they’re reacting to that’s causing inflammation.
 Then we know what foods to eliminate temporarily while you heal.

 Another major cause of insomnia is mineral imbalance.
-This can get pretty complicated so I'm going to try to simplify it for today.
-The most important thing to know is that minerals need to be in balance with each other.
+Minerals need to be in balance with each other.
 Too much calcium, for example, can deplete magnesium.

 Both low calcium and low magnesium can contribute to insomnia.
 If you’ve struggled with sleep, you’ve probably tried magnesium.
 While magnesium is critical for sleep, you need the right balance of other vitamins and minerals to absorb magnesium.
 So if you don't have any boron, for example, then you won't be able to absorb the magnesium supplements that you're taking.
+And if your gut isn’t healthy, then you aren’t absorbing it from food or supplements.
 This explains why magnesium doesn't help everyone sleep, even though you might need it.

 Analyzing minerals is extremely complex but it’s also an important piece of your health and sleep.
 I use a Hair Tissue Mineral Analysis test to assess mineral status and deficiencies.
 This test also gives insight into how many systems of the body are working: thyroid, adrenals, blood sugar, nervous system, stress, hormones and more.
 With this valuable information, we can get minerals back in balance to help get your systems back in balance, too.

 The fourth reason why you’re waking up at night has to do with your gut.
-When your gut wall is damaged and has gaps between the cells, undigested food particles, toxic waste products and bacteria leak through the gut wall and enter the bloodstream.
+When your gut wall is damaged (called leaky gut) and has gaps between the cells, undigested food particles, toxic waste products and bacteria leak through the gut wall and enter the bloodstream.
 These toxins cause lots of inflammation, day and night.
-You develop a leaky gut from stress, toxins like antibiotics and pesticides, eating foods you're sensitive to and gut infections from parasites or candida.
+You develop a leaky gut from stress, toxins like antibiotics and pesticides, eating foods you're sensitive to and gut infections such as parasites or candida.

 Another way the gut affects sleep is called dysbiosis, or an imbalance of bad and good bacteria.
 Good bacteria are in charge of making B vitamins and vitamin K as well as neurotransmitters such as serotonin, dopamine and GABA.
 In fact, up to 90% of melatonin is made in the gut.
 When bad bacteria run the show, the good bacteria can’t do their job of producing these hormones that help you feel good, relax and sleep.
 That’s why many people who have insomnia also experience anxiety and/or depression and other mental disorders.